Power in High-Dimensional Testing Problems

 \section{Main question}

 The power enhancement principle tells us how one can improve a sequence of tests $\varphi_n$ provided an enhancement component $\nu_n$ is available.
-The obvious question now of course is: when does such an enhancement component actually exist?
+Thus, a natural question now is: when does such an enhancement component actually exist?
 Similarly, in a situation where there are many possible enhancement components $\nu_n$ available (each improving power against a different sequence $\theta_n$), one can repeatedly apply the power enhancement principle.
 Then, the question arises: when should one stop enhancing?
 It is quite tempting to argue that one should keep enhancing until a test is obtained that is not asymptotically enhanceable anymore.
 But this suggestion is certainly practical only if there exists a test that can not be asymptotically enhanced.
-Hence, a question that immediately arises is:
+This raises the following question:

 Note that if the size requirement is dropped in the above question, then the answer is trivially yes, since one can then choose $\varphi_n \equiv 1$, a test that is obviously not asymptotically enhanceable.
 But this is of no practical use.